dnsimple/dnsimple-support/content/articles/common-dns-records.markdown

 Each domain needs to have a record for the root domain.
 Otherwise your domain won't resolve, and accessing the URL in the browser will return a resolution error.

 In most cases, this configuration is an A record pointing to the IP where your site is hosted.
-However, it can also be an ALIAS if your site is hosted elsewhere (this is common when you want to point your root domain to a cloud service, such as Heroku, Netlify, GitHub, etc.) or a URL record, if this domain needs to redirect elsewhere.
+However, it can also be an ALIAS if your site is hosted elsewhere (this is common when you want to point your root domain to a cloud service, such as Heroku, Netlify, GitHub, etc.), or a URL record if this domain needs to redirect elsewhere.

 <div class="section-steps" markdown="1">
 ##### To verify